 Google is looking for relevancy between what a user searches for and the information you provide in your content.
 In order for your content to show up in search results, someone will have to search for it.
 Evergreen content frequents the search results since the topic always includes some sort of key-phrase.

 Because much of the content around the web is passed around from site to site, it’s common to resource where you get your information.
 If your content becomes a trustworthy resource for users, people will often link to it.
 The number of high-quality backlinks pointing to your website is one of the heaviest weighted SEO factors in Google’s search algorithm, as it has been since day one.
 People link to useful, usable information.

 3. It can build authority for your brand.

-4. Fills out your edit calendar on slow news days.
+4. Fills out your editorial calendar on slow news days.

-If your typically content is celebrity sightings and news events, some days are slower than others.
+If your typical content is celebrity sightings and news events, some days are slower than others.
 Leverage evergreen content to get traffic on these slower news days.